Usage

 • A card with a deadline (your due-date property) shows a vertical red deadline line in its own lane — hover the row for the date, which also sits in the tooltip when the line falls outside the window.

 The Unplanned panel.
 Cards with no start date collect in the collapsible Unplanned panel on the left — named like the calendar’s Unplanned tab and styled like its Scheduling panel — as fixed-size cards (kanban-like), grouped by note type, then by status — the type level renders as full-width tab-style headers (count badge, accent tint when expanded), all groups collapsed by default (single-type boards skip the type level).
 Drag a card to schedule it, click to open, right-click for the menu.
+You can also drag a card onto another status group (its header or its card area) to change its status right there — same effect as the menu’s Set status; groups belong to a note type, so only same-type groups accept the drop (others highlight red).
 The panel scrolls on its own, so a big backlog never squeezes out the rows.
 Collapse it with the « toggle (the “Unplanned” title stays visible, turned vertical); on a narrow pane it collapses automatically and re-opens when there’s room, with your manual choice always taking precedence.
 The collapse is remembered per view.

 Schedule from the timeline.
 Drag a card out of the Unplanned panel and drop it anywhere over the timeline: its start date is set to the day under the pointer and it jumps onto its own row.
 A card without an estimate gets an estimate of 1 day as it lands, so every new entry starts as a one-day rectangle you can resize (an existing estimate is kept).
 While you drag, the timeline highlights and a striped New entry lane appears at the top — the drop creates a new row there (it never lands “inside” an existing card’s line) — with a guide line marking the snapped day and a floating label showing the exact date that will be written.